cairo-book/cairo-book/src/ch05-01-enums.md

 In this example, the `Message` enum has three variants: `Quit`, `Echo` and `Move`, all with different types:

-- `Quit` is the unit type - it has no data associated with it at all.
+- `Quit` doesn't have any associated value.
 - `Echo` is a single felt.
 - `Move` is a tuple of two u128 values.